baselaly/online-doctors/readme.md

 ## Installation

-online-doctors is a web application build with laravel 5.5 for backend development and vuejs for frontend development.
+online-doctors is a web application build with laravel 5.5 for backend development and vuejs & vuetify for frontend development.

 - clone project from repository
 - run composer install